JamesTsay-12/blog-site/_posts/2025-09-02-Breast-Cancer-Diagnostics-Treatment-Guide.md

 This blog is in progress, and reflects the latest information as of **9/1/25**.
 As updates come, I'll add to this guide

 **Disclaimer:** I am a biotech scientist, not a medical doctor.
 This guide is meant to **inform and empower patients** to discuss treatment options with their healthcare provider.
 It is not a substitute for personalized medical advice.
+This article was generated from my own research and AI assistance - I will be continuing to check to make sure all of the information is accurate.

 Breast cancer treatment has evolved significantly over the past two decades.
 What was once a standard approach involving chemotherapy has now transformed into a more personalized strategy, guided by the molecular characteristics of each tumor.
 Today, treatments are tailored based on factors like **hormone receptor (HR) status**, **HER2 expression**, **BRCA mutations**, and **PD-L1 status**, allowing for therapies designed to specifically target the cancer cells.